rconfig/rconfig/README.md

 nodejs 14.17+
 Supervisor 4.2+

 We have conveniently provided scripts to help you install the required software.
-Head over to [https://www.rconfig.com/docs/6.9/getstarted/os-setup](https://www.rconfig.com/docs/6.9/getstarted/os-setup) to find the correct script for your OS.
+Head over to [https://docs.rconfig.com/getstarted/os-setup](https://docs.rconfig.com/getstarted/os-setup) to find the correct script for your OS.
 If you are using a different OS, you will need to install the required software manually.

 > **Note**
-> You will want to be logged in as root when running the scripts.
+> You will need to be logged in as root when running the scripts.

 ### Database Setup